mileallen/pod/readme.md

 ```

-With `.add`, `index` is optional.
+With `.add()`, `index` is optional.
 If omitted, the item is appended at the end of the array.
-To assign one of those `data-` variables above for instance, you would use
+To assign one of those `data-` variables above, for instance, you would use

 `app.qWords.set(index, 'matched', true)`

-Tip: If you don't intend to display an array variable, you can use pod-lite.js, a much lighter Pod class.
+Tip: If you don't intend to render templates based on any array data, you can use pod-lite.js, a much lighter Pod class.

 ## Survey 2